Kingpin's Guide to Living and Working in Munich

 What to do

-There is no shortage of things to see and do in Bavaria’s capital, meaning your days off will never be boring:
+There is no shortage of things to see and do in Bavaria’s capital, meaning your days off work will never be boring:

 Arguably what Munich is most renowned for, the famous Bavarian beer festival draws locals and tourists alike.
 The festival showcases Bavaria and more importantly, its beers and breweries with visitors encouraged to dress up, sing, dance, and tuck into local delicacies.
 Everyone is welcome and even those who don’t like beer would enjoy the festival atmosphere!
 Oktoberfest is free to enter and is well worth the visit.
 The festival runs for around 2-3 weeks and is scheduled to start this year on the 16th September to the 3rd of October (2017).